BubaVV/multinode_devstack/README.md

 # Multinode Devstack deploying tool

 For now, very simple and non-elegant.
 Many things are hardcoded.
-Current branch supports two nodes of Queens Devstack on Ubuntu Xenial and Python 2.7
+It supports two nodes of Devstack to play with instance migration, etc.

+* Queens on Xenial, Python 2.7
+* Rocky on Bionic, Python 3.6

 Manual: https://docs.openstack.org/devstack/queens/guides/multinode-lab.html